mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 # Analise-Dados-Macroeconomicos </br> (Data Analysis of Brazillian Interest Rate and Inflation Rate)

 ## Project Description
 The main objective of this project is to analyze both the interest rate (taxa selic) and inflation rate (IPCA) of Brazil and possibly create a simple predictive model.
+To support this, another goal was to create an ETL pipeline.

+## Project Summary
+This project consists into two main parts: ETL and the Data Analysis.
-To perform the analysis, I designed an ETL pipeline to:
+The ETL was conceived because the data analysis required me to extract data from their respective sources, Therefore designed an ETL pipeline to:
-* retrieve up-to-date data from official sources
+* retrieve up-to-date data
-* preprocess the data
+* clean, transform and create the mothly and annual data
-* and load into a file
+* and load each data into a tsv file.

 One of the data sources required the use of Selenium.
-Since I wanted to reduce the dependencies and isolate this process, I chose dockerize this extraction step.
+Since I wanted to reduce the dependencies and isolate this process, I chose dockerize this step.
+Another data extraction was necessary because the library holidays did not contain all the necessary holidays necessary to accumulate the data over a month or year.
+The script for this can be found in `scrap/feriados.py`
 For the ETL orchestration, I used Airflow for scheduling and monitoring workflows.

+The conclusion of the data analysis is that there was no correlation between Brazillian interest rate and inflation rate, so a model with these two variable wouldn't be a good mode.

 The detailed ETL planning can be found in `notebooks/ETL_planning.ipynb` (em português, `notebooks/ETL_planejamento.ipynb`) The detaileed data analysis and modelling tentative can be found in `notebooks/Data_Analysis.ipynb` file (em português, `notebooks/ETL_planejamento.ipynb`)

 You can visualize these notebooks by having [Jupyter](https://docs.jupyter.org/en/latest/) installed or using [Google Colab](https://colab.research.google.com/).

-## Project Summary
-This project can be divided into two part:
-How the ETL
+## What is next
+Leverage AWS lambda for the ETL.
+A dashboard using dash.

 ## Project Structure

 ```
 .
-├── Analise_de_Dados.ipynb
-├── Data_Analysis.ipynb
 ├── Dockerfile
-├── ETL_planejamento.ipynb
-├── ETL_planning.ipynb
 ├── README.md
+├── airflow
+│   ├── airflow.cfg
+│   └── airflow.db
 ├── dados
 │   ├── feriados.csv
 │   ├── selic.tsv